The world is an incredible place, and when it comes to travel we’re faced with an exciting plethora of places that we can visit.

 Panoramic views of white houses and blue-domed churches that surround the naturally-formed caldera of Santorini make for postcard-worthy photos.
 Capture Santorini from Imerovigli, Skaros Rock, Oia, or Fira early in the morning for vibrant colors or at sunset for a more romantic feel.
 The best times to visit are in March to June or September to November.

 A hidden island paradise in the Philippines, Siargao boasts lagoons, tidal and cave pools, scattered isolated islands and of course, white sand beaches with clear, turquoise-blue waters.
 With the country recognized by many as the world’s center of marine biodiversity, underwater photography among the many dive sites in Siargao is also a must.
-Weather is best at summer, which is from March to May, but go in July to November to catch the surfers in action.
+Weather is best at summer, which is from March to May, but go in July to November to catch the surfers in action. block

 A vast desert covered in picturesque sand dunes, dotted by lush greenery and wild animals, Gobi Desert rewards photographers with impressive panoramic views.
 While the most beautiful photos of Gobi are usually captured June to September, the views can be just as spectacular in winter.
 Catch the sunrise by the Khongoryn Els sand dunes or the Flaming Cliffs, the traditional Mongol families tending to their cattle in the afternoon, and the magnificent starry night skies at night.
 Consider looking for subjects for foreground to add a sense of scale to your shots.